julien-duponchelle/scrapy-elasticsearch/README.md

 Description
 ===========
-Scrapy-ElasticSearch is a pipeline which allows multiple Scrapy objects to be sent directly to ElasticSearch.
+Scrapy pipeline which allow you to store scrapy items in Elastic Search.

 Install
 =======
-   pip install "ScrapyElasticSearch2"
+   pip install ScrapyElasticSearch

 Configure settings.py:
 ----------------------
     from scrapy import log